Psychoanalysis: 1885–1899

 Around the same time, Freud had started to develop a neurological hypothesis about mental phenomena such as memory, but soon abandoned this attempt and left it unpublished.
-Insights into neuronal-biochemical processes that store experiences in the brain – like engraving the proverbial tabula rasa with some code – belongs to the physiological branch of science and lead in a different direction of research than the psychological question of what the differences between consciousness and unconsciousness are.
-After some thought about a suitable term, Freud called his new instrument and field of research psychoanalysis, introduced in his essay "Inheritance and Etiology of Neuroses", written in 1896.
+Finding limitations with a strictly neurophysiological approach, Freud developed a new theory of the mind to capture the complex phenomena he was encountering.
+After some thought about a suitable term, Freud called his new instrument and field of research psychoanalysis, first introduced in his 1896 essay, "Heredity and the Aetiology of the Neuroses".